Bacteria and Mast Cells: Rethinking Mast Cell Activation

 Mast cells have a limited life before being replenished.
 In the same way, we shed skin, we shed mast cells, which are constantly being renewed.

-There is considerable evidence that when endotoxins engage with mast cells they activate them.
+There is also considerable evidence that when endotoxins engage with mast cells they activate them.

-Endotoxins are part of the bacteria’s cell wall and are released upon the death of the bacteria.
+Endotoxins are part of the bacteria’s cell wall or biofilm that are released upon the death of the bacteria.
 Another term for endotoxins is lipopolysaccharides.

 SIBO, in particular, is highly prevalent, in my experience, with mast-cell activation and addressing dysbiosis can significantly reduce mast cell activation even in the most sensitive of people.